justaszie/Bikeshare-Analysis/README.md

 The results are pretty equally distributed in both cases so there are no conclusions to draw here.

 ### 4.7.
 Ride Start Stations
 The next set of queries allows us to see if casual riders and members start their rides in different or similar locations.
-Since there are over a thousand of stations in the dataset, we look at the TOP 10 stations, where most of the rides start, and look for any patterns there.
+Since there are over a thousand stations in the dataset, we look at the TOP 10 stations, where most of the rides start, and look for any patterns there.

 [Link to queries](https://github.com/justaszie/Bikeshare-Analysis/tree/main#ride-start-stations-queries)